negrel/libzev/README.md

 # `libzev` - Cross platform event loop.

-`libzev` is a cross platform event loop inspired by `io_uring`.
-It works using 2 fixed size ring buffers, one to submit I/O operations and one to retrieve I/O completions.
+`libzev` is a low level cross platform event loop inspired by `io_uring`.

 It works as follow:
+* You queue I/O operations
-* You prepare I/O operations by adding them to the submission queue (SQ)
+* You submit I/O operations in submission queue (SQ)
-* You submit the SQ
-* You wait for I/O completions to be added to the completion queue (CQ)
+* You poll for completed operations in completion queue (CQ) and callbacks are executed
-* You process the results

 ```
                              libzev
           +-----------------------------------------+
-         add                                     consume
+        queue                                     poll
          I/O                                       I/O
-      operation         submit then poll        completion
+      operation              submit             completion
 +-----+   |    +----+        +----+        +----+   |    +-----+
 | App +---|--->| SQ +------->| Io +------->| CQ +---|--->| App |
 +-----+   |    +----+        +----+        +----+   |    +-----+